vimode/Advent-Calendars-For-Developers/README.md

-# 📅 Advent Calendars for Developers - 2024 💻
+# 📅 Advent Calendars for Developers - 2025 💻

-A curated list of advent calendars that will help you become a better developer.
+A curated list of Advent calendars to help you become a better developer.

+- Some calendars feature classic coding challenges.
-Some Advent Calendar events are just good'ol coding challenges and some are articles related to web technologies, languages, UI/UX, Agile, etc
+- Others provide articles on web technologies, programming languages, UI/UX, Agile, and more.

-I wasn't sure how to categories these so its just two categories that make the most sense to me.
-But all suggestions are welcome!
+I wasn't sure how to categorize them, so I grouped them into two broad sections that seemed most logical.
+Suggestions are welcome!

-Feel free to make a Pull Request to add other Advent Calendars that would help web developers.
+Feel free to submit a pull request to add additional Advent calendars that would benefit developers.

 ## Challenges